simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 ## Conclusion

-Linux system security is paramount in today's digital landscape, where cyber threats are ever-present.
+Linux system security is paramount Today where cyber threats are ever-present.
 By implementing the **top 5 Linux hardening techniques** discussed in this article, you can significantly enhance the security of your Linux systems and reduce the risk of security breaches.
 Regular system updates, robust user account management, firewall configuration, system monitoring, and file system security contribute to a **multi-layered defense strategy** that bolsters your system's resilience against threats.